NBKRedSpy/QM_PityUnlock/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_PityUnlock

 # Change Log
+## 2.2.0
+* Version 0.8.5 Compatibility
+* Fixed debug command `item` to use the Pity Unlock logic for easier debugging.

 ## 2.1.0
 * Changed debug log to be a config setting.
 * Changed debug log text to a count instead of an "unlocked" list

 ## 2.0.0
 * Data is now saved per save slot.